David-Tam/ML-Wine-Quality-Prediction/README.md

 In this part, we implant two arbitrary thresholds, that is, two boundaries are set to classify all the wine into "bad", "normal" and "good" category.
 Of cause, in reality, things can be different.
 For example, wine retailers can set up the price of a new wine wines, by classifying it into: "cheap", "normal" or "expensive" based on the dataset or variables.

-Firstly, let's insert the thresholds using the quality.
-In this example, below 5 are considered as "bad" wine and above 6 are "good" wine.
+Same as before, first step is to insert the thresholds.
+In this example, "quality" below 5 are considered as "bad" wine and above 6 are "good" wine.
 Any wine with quality between (i.e 5 and 6) are "normal" wine.
 ![alt text](images/2a.png)

 After inserting the thresholds, a logic gate would apply to check if there is(are) any contradiction(s).
 For example, the lower threshold cannot have a higher quality than the higher threshold.